University of Birmingham: Original buildings

 The main campus of the university occupies a site some 3 mi south-west of Birmingham city centre, in Edgbaston.
 It is arranged around Joseph Chamberlain Memorial Clock Tower (affectionately known as "Old Joe" or "Big Joe"), a grand campanile which commemorates the university's first chancellor, Joseph Chamberlain.
-Chamberlain may be considered the founder of Birmingham University, and was largely responsible for the university gaining its Royal Charter in 1900 and for the development of the Edgbaston campus.
+Chamberlain may be considered the founder of the University of Birmingham, and was largely responsible for the university gaining its Royal Charter in 1900 and for the development of the Edgbaston campus.
 The university's Great Hall is located in the domed Aston Webb Building, which is named after one of the architects – the other was Ingress Bell.
 The initial 25 acre site was given to the university in 1900 by Lord Calthorpe.
 The grand buildings were an outcome of the £50,000 given by steel magnate and philanthropist Andrew Carnegie to establish a "first class modern scientific college" on the model of Cornell University in the United States.
 Funding was also provided by Sir Charles Holcroft.

 The original domed buildings, built in Accrington red brick, semicircle to form Chancellor's Court.
 This sits on a 30 ft drop, so the architects placed their buildings on two tiers with a 16 ft drop between them.
 The clock tower stands in the centre of the Court.

 The campanile itself draws its inspiration from the Torre del Mangia, a medieval clock tower that forms part of the Town Hall in Siena, Italy.
 When it was built, it was described as 'the intellectual beacon of the Midlands' by the Birmingham Post.
 The clock tower was Birmingham's tallest building from the date of its construction in 1908 until 1969; it is now the third highest in the city.
 It is one of the top 50 tallest buildings in the UK, and the tallest free-standing clock tower in the world, although there is some confusion about its actual height, with the university listing it both as 110 m and 325 ft tall in different sources.